progklb/git-commit-reader/Unity/README.md

-# Git Commit Reader for Unity
+# Git Snaphot for Unity

 ## Structure